Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 If you are looking for a quick-fix solution, skipping breakfast can help you lose weight ONLY if you do not snack or eat more during the day.

-Losing weight isn't determined by eating or not eating breakfast!
+Losing weight isn't determined by whether or not you eat breakfast.
 It's the number of calories (and I must say HEALTHY CALORIES) you consume in a given day that matters.

 The best approach would be to understand why you've gained weight in the first place!